 Q: Is there a limit to how many tickets I can purchase via Ticketmaster or the Ford’s Theatre Box Office?

 A: If you are purchasing a discounted ticket (i.e. senior ticket, military ticket), there is a limit to how many you can purchase.
+There is also a 10-ticket limit for the run of A Christmas Carol.
 If you have a group of 15 or more, we suggest you contact our group sales office.

 Q: I saw tickets to Ford’s Theatre available on a site other than Ticketmaster.
 Is it okay to purchase these?